-The John and Rhea Smith Greenhouse is a 2,500 Square-foot addition built on the single story roof level, second floor, at the East end of the FSU Science Building.
+The John and Rhea Smith Greenhouse is a 2,500 square-foot addition built on the east end of the second floor of the Ferris State University Science Building.
 The greenhouse contains in excess of 500 different kinds of plants, representing many families and genera.

 John and Rhea Smith were two people who loved gardening and were well known in the Big Rapids and Ferris communities.
 John began working at Ferris in 1953 and retired as interim president in 1971.
 Rhea was a lifetime member of the Big Rapids Garden Club.
-Patricia Shaffner, daughter of John and Rhea Smith, was the main financial contributor to the greenhouse.
-Shaffner gave her donation as a tribute to her parents.
+Patricia Shaffner, daughter of John and Rhea Smith, was the primary financial contributor to the greenhouse as a tribute to her parents.